jorendorff/gc-in-50-lines/README.md

     There are other approaches, too.

 *   **The mark bit wastes 63 bits per object.**
-    If that doesn't sound like a lot, that just means you're not a systems programmer.
+    If that doesn&rsquo;t sound like a lot, that just means you&rsquo;re not a systems programmer.
     A real implementation might have separate pages just for mark bits, with the bits all packed together, 8 bits per byte, no waste.

     Or it might be possible to find a spare bit in the object.
-    For example, we've got two pointers fields, and it turns out not every bit of a pointer value is really used on x86-64.
+    For example, we&rsquo;ve got two pointers fields, and it turns out not every bit of a pointer value is really used on x86-64.
-    So there's maybe 38 bits in this struct that are always zero.
+    So there are maybe 38 bits in this struct that are always zero.
     You could use one of those as the mark bit.

 *   **The heap size is fixed.**